lagerdata/demo-nrf52840-dk/README.md

 Then run:
 `lager connect --device nrf52 --interface jlink --transport swd --speed 4000`
 or if using built-in debug probe
-`lager connect --device nrf52 --interfact jlink --transport swd --speed 4000`
+`lager connect --device nrf52 --interfact ftdi --transport swd --speed 4000`

 #### Flash Image
 To flash the board with the project application run the following: